klapcsik/react-docker-k8s/README.md

 Note that, by default Kubernetes looks in the public Docker registry to find images.
 If your image doesn't exist there it won't be able to pull it.
 We can also use our local or a private image repository but for simplicity we will just use a public docker hub image repository.

-## STEP 3: Container Orchestration using Kubernates
+## STEP 3: Container Orchestration using Kubernetes

-This project has a reference yml file that can be use to deploy the Docker contaioners (from STEP 2) in Kubernates.
+This project has a reference yml file that can be use to deploy the Docker contaioners (from STEP 2) in Kubernetes.

 In part 2, we have launched a single container using the image we have created for our simple react app.
 That is fine for our local/development environment but how would we manage the containers for production workloads?
 If required, how will we scale our react app image into thousands of containers?
-Enter Kubernates.
-Kubernates in essence is a Container Orchestration Platform.
+Enter Kubernetes.
+Kubernetes in essence is a Container Orchestration Platform.

-You need to have Docker and Kubernates running locally for this part.
+You need to have Docker and Kubernetes running locally for this part.
-There are various option to deploy to kubernates (all major public cloud provider has kubernates engine where you can deploy).
-However, one simple option is using the Kubernates engine that comes with Docker (you need to enable it from Docker Desktop if you have not already) and that’s what we will be using here: https://www.docker.com/products/kubernetes
+There are various option to deploy to Kubernetes (all major public cloud provider has Kubernetes engine where you can deploy).
+However, one simple option is using the Kubernetes engine that comes with Docker (you need to enable it from Docker Desktop if you have not already) and that’s what we will be using here: https://www.docker.com/products/kubernetes

 Now, in the root of your project, verify a file name deployment.yml and contents of it.
 Few things to note about the deployment.yml file:

-- Metadata and labels can be anything but if you are building a full stack applications then it is important to note as Kubernates uses these metadata to puts applications together.
+- Metadata and labels can be anything but if you are building a full stack applications then it is important to note as Kubernetes uses these metadata to puts applications together.

 - We are creating 2 container (replicas) from our image.